‘Stranger Things’ Renewed For Season 4, Twitter Account Teases ‘We’re Not In Hawkins Anymore’

 However, Season 3 brought in a new set of characters: Russians, who were trying to access the supernatural source of power underneath Hawkins that has bedeviled the main characters since the first episode of Season 1.
 And in a post-credits scene at the end of the final episode of Season 3, guards at a Russian prison fed a prisoner to a being from the Upside Down.

 So does this mean that parts of Season 4 will take place in Russia?
 So far, Netflix isn’t saying anything.
-Similarly, David Harbour, whose character, Chief Harbour, seemingly died at the end of Season 3 (or did he??), was circumspect about whether or not he’d be involved in the series going forward.
+Similarly, David Harbour, whose character Chief Hopper seemingly died at the end of Season 3 (or did he??), was circumspect about whether or not he’d be involved in the series going forward.

 “We’ll have to see what happens moving forward.
 I don’t really know.
 The Duffers, I do believe, have a plan, but we’ll have to see what they have in mind.”